-The Group has adopted a security trading policy which is designed to ensure compliance with ASX listing rules.
-The policy also ensures Directors and other relevant employees and their associates are aware of the legal restrictions in dealing in Group securities while such a person is in possession of unpublished price sensitive information.
+The Group has adopted a Security Trading Policy which is designed to ensure compliance with ASX listing rules.
+The Policy also ensures Directors and other relevant employees and their associates are aware of the legal restrictions in dealing in Group securities while such a person is in possession of unpublished price sensitive information.

-A copy of the Security Trading Policy is available in the corporate governance section of the Group's website at www.begagroup.com.au/investors/corporate-governance/.
+A copy of the Security Trading Policy is available in the corporate governance section of the Group's website.